firasd/vibesbench/README.md

 > “We for sure underestimated how much some of the things that people like in GPT-4o matter to them… We will try to do much better… about making sure that our model gets better for most users, not just people using AI for science or coding.”

 Vibesbench conversations reveal stylistic differences between models and highlight potential regressions.
+Anyone from a lay user to a lab researcher can paste prompts from our sample conversations to get a sense of what the response is like.

 ### AI as Interactive Collaborator